axohealth/governance/charter.md

 ### Patrons

-Patrons are entities or individuals that support the DAO through cash contributions or \"donations in kind\" of services.
+Patrons are entities or individuals that support the DAO through cash contributions or "donations in kind" of services.
 This is what gives real-world value to the axtoken.
-Examples might include the World Health Organization ( WHO), the United Nations (UN), philanthropists, and deceased estates.
+Examples might include the World Health Organization (WHO), the United Nations (UN), philanthropists, and deceased estates.

 ### Envoys

 Envoys may be local, regional, or country-level entities that have responsibility for a jurisdiction.
 They receive a subset of summary-level information for their jurisdiction.
-While they are unable to prevent information sharing, they receive real-time information.
+While they are unable to prevent anonymized information sharing, they receive real-time information.
 They may also enable tokens that may be distributed in a restricted area.

 ## Benefits